$\mu$LO: Compute-Efficient Meta-Generalization of Learned Optimizers: -parametrization for Learned Optimizers

+Parameterizing an optimizee neural network in $\mu$P requires special handling of the initialization variance, pre-activation multipliers, and optimizer update for each weight matrix $\mW \in \R^{n \times m}$ in the network.
+Specifically, these quantities will depend on the functional form of the optimizer and the dependence of $n$ ({ \textsc{fan\_out}}) and $m$ ({ \textsc{fan\_in}}) on width.
+We will refer to weight matrices in a network of width $h$ as hidden layers if $\Theta(n) = \Theta(m) = \Theta(h)$, as output layers if $\Theta(n) = \Theta(1) \land \Theta(m) = \Theta(h)$, and as input layers if $\Theta(n) = \Theta(h) \land \Theta(m) = \Theta(1)$.
+Here, $\Theta$ is standard asymptotic notation.
+Note that all biases and the weights of normalization layers are considered input layers and should be scaled as such.
+With this in mind, consider an arbitrary neural network\footnote{The $\mu$LO parameterization can be applied to any neural network architecture.} whose weight matrices are denoted $\mW_l$, where $l$ indexes the layers; the following modifications are then required to obtain $\mu$P for learned optimizers.

-Consider a model \textit{to be optimized} $g_{w}$ with weights in layers $l$ denoted $w_l$.
-We perform and construct $\mu$LOs as follows. \paragraph{Initialization-$\mu$.} $w_l$ which are hidden and input layers (aka the output sizes that can increase) have their weights initialized as $\mathcal{N}(0,\frac{1}{\sqrt{\textsc{fan\_in}}})$.
-While output layers (those mapping to fixed sizes) have their weights initialized as $\mathcal{N}(0,1)$. \paragraph{Multipliers-$\mu$.} Output layers pre-activations are multiplied by $\frac{1}{\textsc{fan\_in}}$ during the forward pass. \paragraph{Updates-$\mu$.} The update by $f_\phi$ on the parameters of $g_w$, at both meta-training and evaluation is modified as follows:
+\paragraph{Optimizee Initialization-$\mu$.} If $\mW_l$ belongs to a hidden or input layer, its weights should be initialized as $\mathcal{N}(0,\frac{1}{\textsc{fan\_in}})$.
+Output layers should have their weights initialized as $\mathcal{N}(0,1)$. \paragraph{Optimizee Multipliers-$\mu$.} Output layer pre-activations should be multiplied by $\frac{1}{\textsc{fan\_in}}$ during the forward pass. \paragraph{Optimizer Update Scaling-$\mu$.} The learned optimizer's update (eq.~\ref{eq:loupdate}) is re-scaled as follows:

-We now show that this can lead to a maximal update Parametrization, following the analysis of \cite[Appendix J.2.1]{tensorv} which studies the initial optimization step.
-For our analysis, we consider a simplified input set for $f_\phi$ which takes as input only the gradient while producing an update for each layer.
-Note that this analysis extends naturally to other first-order quantities. \begin{prop} Assume that the LO $f_\phi$ is continuous around 0.
-Then, if $f_\phi(0)\neq 0$, the update, initialization, and pre-activation multiplier above is necessary to obtain a Maximal Update Parametrization. \end{prop}
+Where $w$ is a parameter of the weight matrix, $\mW_l$, and the dependence of $d$ and $m$ on $w_{t-1}$ is not made explicit for simplicity.
+For transfer to the largest width optimizees, it may also become necessary to re-scale numerical underflow constants ($\epsilon$) by $\frac{1}{\textsc{fan\_in}}$ as suggested by~\citep{everett2024exponents}.
+However, for the scales reported on by our experiments, we did not find this to be necessary.